herringtonj/wordpress-gpt/readme.md

-# openBlog
+# Wordpress GPT

-**Create a WordPress blog post using the OpenAI gpt-3.5-turbo model.** Streamlined Blogging with OpenAI and WordPress. openBlog integrates OpenAI's GPT-3.5 Turbo with WordPress to auto-generate and publish blog posts.
+**Create a WordPress blog post using the OpenAI gpt-3.5-turbo model.** Streamlined Blogging with OpenAI and WordPress.
+Wordpress GPT integrates OpenAI's GPT-3.5 Turbo with WordPress to auto-generate and publish blog posts.
 Using AI, it creates articles from your title and pairs them with images from Unsplash for a complete blogging experience.

 ## Prerequisites